Do you think that getting your medical drafts published is just the logical step that follows the actual writing of them? Think again.

 - Planning: who will be involved in revisions, who will do the research, what are the deadlines.

 - Research: it is particularly relevant for health projects to have reliable sources of information to prove allegations.
+Here you can download a practical guide to evaluate clinical studies easily and quickly.

 - Writing: you work on the ideas and data and expand them, always having in mind the objective of the document and the reader.